 For Madicon 18 the Co-ConChairs were Lauren Avjean and Ryan Patterson.
 It was once again held in the Festival Center, which steadily became Madicon’s annual location.

-Madicons 19-26 have unfortunately been lost to history, waiting to be discovered again.
+Madicons 19-26 have unfortunately been lost to the annals history, waiting to be discovered again.

-Things pick back up with Madicon 26 with the reigns of ConChair haveing fallen upon Max Beller.
+Things picked back up with Madicon 26 with the reigns of ConChair having fallen upon Max Beller.
 Madicon had remained relatively the same since Madicon 18, with Festival remaining Madicon’s annual location.

 Now for Madicon 27, Jackie, a previous conchair, takes up the task of being conchair again with the added challenge of being in graduate school at the same time.
 Along with Jackie is the apperentice conchair, Bradley Sampson, who is in the running to become conchair for Madicon 28.

-This year Madicon 28 was initially chaired by Bradley after having been apprentice chair the previous year.
+Madicon 28 was initially chaired by Bradley, after having been apprentice chair the previous year.
 Unfortunately due to time constraints, Bradley had to step so he could focus on other things.
-In his place, Madicon once again has Co-Conchairs in the form of Zach and Charlie with Bradley serving in an advisory role.
+In his place, Madicon once again has Co-Conchairs in the form of Zach Zilinskas and Cypress Dawn, with Bradley serving in an advisory role.
 Madicon 28 was a success, despite smaller numbers than previous years.
 One of the most acclaimed aspects was the LAN room, which was run by SFFG Webmaster John Archibald.
 Madicon 28 also featured several engaging panels, such as "The Most Optimal Date".
 It featured former SFFG President Nicholas Oliveira in a dating game show to find the love of his life (turns out, Nick's most optimal date is none other than former SFFG Secretary Lucas Strigel!).